kxitiz/yourai/README.md

 Run **main.py** file in root directory it will be up and running.
 Initially inbuilt camera is used but also support UDP stream like RTSP protocal.
 OPENCV wrapper is used for UDP streming.

-If Error is Encountered **[ClickHere](https://github.com/dracoonhavoc/xitizai/blob/master/Errors-with-Solution.md)**
+If Error is Encountered **[ClickHere](https://github.com/dracoonhavoc/yourai/blob/master/Errors-with-Solution.md)**

 ### Dependencies

-To use XitizAi in your application developments, you must have installed the following dependencies before running program :
+To use YourAi in your application developments, you must have installed the following dependencies before running program :
 * **Python 3.5.1** (or later versions)
 * **OpenCV**
 * **Tensorflow 1.4** (or later versions)